ollytheninja/ke-website/content/en/docs/setup/keadm.md

 ### Enable `kubectl logs` Feature

-Before metrics-server deployed, `kubectl logs` feature must be activated:
+Before `metrics-server` is deployed, the `kubectl logs` feature must be activated:

 1. Make sure you can find the kubernetes `ca.crt` and `ca.key` files.
 If you set up your kubernetes cluster by `kubeadm` , those files will be in `/etc/kubernetes/pki/` dir.